 1) There is a shortage of 4.2 million frontline healthcare workers on the African Continent, according to the World Health Organization, making it difficult for women and families to get the health services they need.
 2) HIV/AIDS is stigmatized in many communities throughout the world, creating challenges for people living with HIV to access lifesaving treatment.
 3) Women face profound gender inequality in the countries where m2m operates.
 4) Adolescent girls and young women in sub-Saharan Africa are disproportionately affected by HIV/AIDS, accounting for five out of six new infections among adolescents aged 15 to 19.

-1) Since our founding, m2m has hired over 10,000 women living with HIV as community health workers.
-2) This innovation not only serves to reduce stigma, but enable the women we hire to overcome the challenges associated with living with HIV and empower themselves economically, en route to becoming leaders in their communities.
+1) Since our founding, m2m has employed over 11,000 women living with HIV as community health workers.
+2) Through this employment, women become role models and leaders in their communities, which helps to reduce stigma associated with HIV.
 3) By employing women as frontline health workers, we are shifting the traditional paradigm of men being the primary source of income in families, and providing opportunities for women to empower themselves through education and employment.
-4) By only hiring women living with HIV, they are likelier to form a peer-to-peer connection with their clients, which increases the likelihood that a client will gain access to the care they need and adhere to their prescribed treatment plan.
+4) Services are delivered by Mentor Mothers, who are living with HIV and are from the same communities as their clients—creating empathy and shared experiences that lead to more effective services, and are often underpinned by a deep personal commitment by the Mentor Mother herself.